 Note: This will also "ground" profiles that are negative or partially-negative.
 For such profiles, be careful that this is the behavior you desire.

-Returns The amount subtracted from the image.
+The amount subtracted from the image.

-'''

-normalize (norm_val: str | float | None = None) \rightarrow None Normalize the profile to the given value.

-'''

-Parameters value (number or None) - If a number, normalize the array to that number.
+normalize(norm\val: str | float | None = None) $\rightarrow$ None value (number or None) - If a number, normalize the array to that number.
 If None, normalizes to the maximum value.